 13 Scientific Explanations for Everyday Life

 Science holds our lives together.
 It explains everything from why bread rises to why you need gas to power your car.
-In his new book Atoms Under the Floorboards, writer Chris Woodford lays out the abstract science that underlies the everyday world, from the big (how do skyscrapers stay up?) to the small (why does my laptop get hot when I’m watching Netflix?).
+In his book Atoms Under the Floorboards, author Chris Woodford lays out the abstract science that underlies the everyday world, from the big (how do skyscrapers stay up?) to the small (why does my laptop get hot when I’m watching Netflix?).
 Along the way, he also calculates the answers to whimsical questions like, “How many people would I have to gather together to keep my house warm without heat?”
 (A lot, but not as many as you'd think.)
-Here are 11 things we learned about the world through his eyes:
+Here are 13 things we learned about the world through his eyes.

 Because of friction, electric drills generate heat.
 The motor, the drill bit, and the wall all get hot.
-It takes about 2,000 joules of energy to heat one kilogram of wood just 1 degree Celsius.
-Assuming a typical power drill uses 750 watts of electricity, and it puts out 750 joules of energy, Woodford calculates that it would take just four minutes to set fire to a wooden wall in a 68 degree Fahrenheit room.
+It takes about 2000 joules of energy to heat one kilogram of wood just 1°C. Assuming a typical power drill uses 750 watts of electricity, and it puts out 750 joules of energy, Woodford calculates that it would take just four minutes to set fire to a wooden wall in a 68°F room.

 Early gums got their elastic texture from chicle, a natural type of latex rubber.
 Now, your bubble gum is made with synthetic rubbers like styrene butadiene (also used in car tires) or polyvinyl acetate (also used in Elmer’s glue) to mimic the effect of chicle.